RimeOCRLIB/OCRLib/YagpoUnicodeFont/SOURCE_FontForge/__SCRIPT_FONTFORGE/README.md

 getAnchor.pe  - get all anchor points coordinates from base glyphs and write to text file _namelist_uni1.liga  - all glyphs names need to build
-@liga_uni.php - build empty glyphs for all letters in _namelist_uni1.liga
+@liga_uni.php - _namelist_glyph_uni.pe FontForge script wich build empty glyphs and OpenType liga features for all letters in _namelist_uni1.liga

 @liga_glyph.php  - PHP script which actually build all 10 000 glyps from _namelist_uni1.liga.